Repaying your student loan

 The UK currently has three student loan repayment systems that apply to undergraduates – Plan 1, Plan 2 or Plan 4.
 These are based on where you lived before you began your course, and each has different repayment thresholds and interest rates.

-- Plan 1 applies to undergraduates with student finance from Northern Ireland
+- Plan 1 applies if you have a loan from Northern Ireland

 - Plan 2 applies to undergraduates from England or Wales who started their course after 2012

-- Plan 4 applies if you have an undergraduate loan from Scotland
+- Plan 4 applies if you have a loan from Scotland

 Plan 3 applies if you have a postgraduate loan from England or Wales.